simul/simul.github.io/ref/simul/math.md

 | Include: | Math/Decay.h |

 Math is the mathematics library for Simul.
-It contains Vector, Matrix and Quaternion classes, vector-matrix, vector-quat and matrix-quat functions, and some low-level maths functions.
+It contains Vector, Matrix and<br>Quaternion classes, vector-matrix, vector-quat and matrix-quat functions,<br>and some low-level maths functions.<br>

 Classes and Structures